-In this program students will investigate the role of fire in Woowookarung Regional Park.
+Students will investigate the role of fire in Woowookarung Regional Park.
 The park is subject to regular fuel reduction burning due to its proximity to Ballarat.
 Students will collect a range of data across two areas within the park, each with a different time since its last burn.
-Once the data is collected students will analyse and visualise the data using ArcGIS and esriAustralia mapping software to generate discussions on fire’s effects on the ecology of the park.
+Once the data is collected students will analyse and visualise the data using graphing software and generate discussions on fire’s effects on the ecology of the park.